thiagojedi/thiagojedi.github.io/_posts/2018-02-13-typescript_when_its_bad.md

 Right.
 You've been away from the ["JavaScript land"][js01] in the last couple years.
 You may have missed the recent growth of [TypeScript][ts01].
-The idea behind this language from Microsoft is that static typing woud help IDEs and code editors perform better with JavaScript, enabling it to be a better language for really large projects.
+The idea behind this language from Microsoft is that static typing would help IDEs and code editors perform better with JavaScript, enabling it to be a better language for really large projects.

 "JavaScript that scales", as they say.